 - 1. If there are one or more visible game clocks, they will be official.
 (It would be silly for officials not to use a clock that is visible to the players, coaches, spectators and their colleagues.)
 To be considered visible, at least one clock must be visible from every spot on the field of play.
-If not, the stadium clock(s) will not be used. - 2.
+If not, the stadium clock(s) will not be used.
+If there are multiple clocks that are not in synchrony, only one or more that are in synchrony will be used and others must be switched off. § - 2.
 If there are visible play clocks, they will be official.
-To be considered visible, there must be play clocks behind each end line, at least one of which is visible to the quarter-back from every point in the field of play inside the hash marks.
+To be considered visible, there must be play clocks behind each end line, at least one of which is visible to the quarterback from every point in the field of play inside the hash marks.
 If not, the stadium play clocks will not be used. - 3.
-In most circumstances, the stadium clock operator(s) should be able to start and stop the clock more accurately than anyone on the crew.
-He/they should have nothing else to do. - 4.
+In most circumstances, the stadium clock operator(s) should start and stop the clock more accurately than anyone on the crew.
+They should have nothing else to do. - 4.
 [ON-FIELD TIMEKEEPER] Keep your watch in approximate time with the stadium clock.
 The main reasons for doing this are: - (a) in case the stadium clock suddenly goes blank; - (b) in case the stadium clock operator forgets to start or stop it, and as a consequence a significant amount of time is lost or gained. - 5.
 [ON-FIELD TIMEKEEPER] You are responsible for checking that the stadium clock starts and stops when it should.
 Other officials in a better position to view the clock may help you.
 This is most important if the game clock is behind you.
-Discuss in the pre-game who is going to do this. - 6.
+Discuss in the pregame who is going to do this. - 6.
 Small errors in timing should just be ignored.
 A few seconds here or there, especially early in a period, are unlikely to bother anyone.
 Even at the end of a half, an error of a second or two may not matter unless it denies a team an opportunity to score, or gives them an opportunity they should not have. - 7.
 Corrections to the stadium clock should only be made when there is an important or obvious error.
-An error of less than one second per minute remaining in the quarter should be ignored (e.g. an error of five seconds can be ignored if there are more than five minutes remaining). - 8.
+An error of less than five seconds^{\(\delta\)} per minute remaining in the quarter should be ignored (e.g. an error of 25 seconds^{\(\delta\)} can be ignored if there are more than five minutes remaining).
+A correction should be made [USING PUBLIC RADIO] if it is significant enough to deserve explanation to spectators and teams.
+This is most likely to be the case within the last two minutes of a half.
+Otherwise, a correction may be made [USING CREW RADIO] if the clock operator is able to hear it. - 8.
 When a correction is necessary, it should be made before the next play starts.
 If an error is not corrected promptly, ignore it and carry on. - 9.
 If the visible clock is malfunctioning (or in very extreme cases, if the stadium clock operator is completely incompetent), the Referee should order it to be switched off. - 10.
 Don't ruin a good game by splitting hairs about the time.
 It will make you look over-officious, especially if you do it repeatedly.